On the non-existence of elements of Kervaire invariant one: The complex cobordism spectrum

 Because of Theorem~\ref{thm:107}, the map $\cp^{\infty}\times\cp^{\infty}\to\cp^{\infty}$ classifying the tensor product of the two tautological line bundles defines a formal group law over $\pi^{G}_{\star}E$.
 Using this, much of the theory relating formal groups, complex cobordism, and complex oriented cohomology theories works for $\zt$-equivariant spectra, with $\mur$ playing the role of $MU$.
 For information beyond the discussion below, see~\cite{MR614829,MR1808224}.

 \begin{rem} A real orientation $\gbar{x}$ corresponds to a {\em coordinate} on the corresponding formal group.
-Because of this we will use the terms interchangeably, preferring ``coordinate'' when the discussion predominantly concerns the formal group, and ``real orientation'' when it is the spectrum which is under focus. \end{rem}
+Because of this we will use the terms interchangeably, preferring ``coordinate'' when the discussion predominantly concerns the formal group, and ``real orientation'' when it concerns spectra. \end{rem}

-The standard formulae for formal groups give elements in the $RO(\zt)$-graded homotopy groups $\pi^{\zt}_{\star}E$ of real oriented $E$.
+The standard formulae from the theory of formal groups give elements in the $RO(\zt)$-graded homotopy groups $\pi^{\zt}_{\star}E$ of real oriented $E$.
 For example, there is a map from the Lazard ring to $\pi^{\zt}_{\star}E$ classifying the formal group law.
 Using Quillen's theorem to identify the Lazard ring with the complex cobordism ring this map can be written as

 It sends $MU_{2n}$ to $\pi^{\zt}_{n\rho_{2}}E$.
 When $E=\mur$ this splits the forgetful map

 which is therefore surjective.
 A similar discussion applies to iterated smash products of $\mur$ giving

 \begin{prop} For every $m>0$, the above construction gives a ring homomorphism